haoyu26/ModeFairAssessment/README.md

 [testcase.docx](https://github.com/user-attachments/files/16020075/testcase.docx)

 Question 2
 For question 2, I used chrome driver 126.0.6478.126.
 This is because my google chrome is the latest 126.0.6478.127, and I can't find any chrome driver that match my chrome version. so I found a link that provide same chrome version and driver.
+In this case, I'm using chrome win64 and chromedriver win64

 The following is the link to download the specific chrome version and the chrome driver that is runnable when I am doing the assessment https://googlechromelabs.github.io/chrome-for-testing/#stable